shm04/space-travelers-hub/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Space Travelers Hub] <a name="about-project"></a>
+# 📖 Space Travelers Hub <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Space Travelers Hub]** is a SPA web app that works with the real live data from the SpaceX API, built for a company that provides commercial and scientific space travel services.
+**Space Travelers Hub** is a SPA web app that works with real live data from the SpaceX API, built for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>